osval-do/django-nosql-storage/README.md

-# Django NoSQL objects
+# Django NoSQL user objects
 Django app that provides a simple REST API for storing and querying JSON documents.
+Designed specially for cases where model schema is too variable or where the frontend is in charge of the schema of the stored data (backend as a service).
 Notice that the word "document" and "object" are used interchangeably in this readme.

-# Features
+## Features
 - Storing, querying, deleting schemaless JSON documents.
 - Permission system that allows users define who can access their own documents.
 - Query objects by their contents.
 - Allow anonymous access to specific documents.
 - REST API

 # Package requirements
 - django-filter